loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 ### Production destination (pre-prod-gate)

-`guestbook-prod-ppg` in [pre-prod-gate/guestbook-apps.yaml](manifests/pre-prod-gate/guestbook-apps.yaml) defaults to the host cluster.
+`guestbook-pre-prod-gate-prod` in [pre-prod-gate/guestbook-apps.yaml](manifests/pre-prod-gate/guestbook-apps.yaml) defaults to the host cluster.
 Update `destination` to point at a real external production cluster to complete the end-to-end story.